Call Me by Your Name (film): Release

 Call Me by Your Name had its world premiere on January 22, 2017, at the Sundance Film Festival.
-Prior to, international distribution rights were purchased by Memento Films International, a French company that showed the promo reel at the American Film Market in November 2016.
-Shortly before the film's premiere, Sony Pictures Classics acquired worldwide distribution rights for $6 million.
+International sales were handled by Memento Films International, a French company, which screened a promo reel at the American Film Market in November 2016.
+Shortly before the film's Sundance premiere, Sony Pictures Classics acquired worldwide distribution rights for $6 million.
 The deal was negotiated by WME Global and UTA Independent Film Group.
 The film was screened at the Berlin International Film Festival on February 13, 2017; the Toronto International Film Festival on September 7, 2017; and the New York Film Festival on October 3, 2017.
 At the Beijing International Film Festival, it was originally scheduled for April 2018, but was removed from the official program with no explanation; Patrick Brzeski of The Hollywood Reporter wrote that the decision reflected the government's "consistent stance of intolerance toward gay content".
 That year, the film was honored at the Crema Film Festival: Aciman met the public on June 23, and Garrel joined the screening at the Crema Cathedral on June 30.

 Call Me by Your Name opened in limited release in the United Kingdom on October 27, 2017, and the United States on November 24, 2017.
 It expanded from four to thirty locations in the U.S. on December 15, 2017, then to 114 theaters on December 22.
 It screened in 174 theaters in January 2018, before going into wide release in 815 theaters a few days before the Oscar nomination announcement ceremony on January 19, 2018.
 On Oscars weekend, the film screened in 914 theaters, its widest release in the U.S.

 Warner Bros.
-Entertainment theatrically released the film in Italy on January 25, 2018, though home media distribution in Italy is distributed through Sony Pictures Home Entertainment as well.
+Pictures released the film theatrically in Italy on January 25, 2018, though home media distribution in Italy is handled through Sony Pictures Home Entertainment as well.
 Special screenings and a public meet-and-greet with Guadagnino, Hammer and Chalamet took place in Crema between January 27 and 30.
 The film opened in Brazil on January 18 and in France on February 28.
 In March 2018, a distributor in Tunisia reported that the Ministry of Culture had banned the film as an "attack on liberties" because of its subject matter.
 In Ireland, it became the longest-running film shown at the Light House Cinema in early June 2018, after a 30-week run.
 In the Philippines, the film was screened accompanied by a live performance of its soundtrack by the Manila Symphony Orchestra on October 28.

-Walt Disney Studios Motion Pictures theatrically released the film in Taiwan on January 12, 2018 under the Buena Vista International label.
+Walt Disney Studios Motion Pictures theatrically released the film in Taiwan on January 12, 2018, under the Buena Vista International label.